equisde/quorax_dev/README.md

 The required packages are the names for each toolchain on apt.
 Depending on your distro, they may have different names.

-Using `depends` might also be easier to compile Sevabit on Windows than using MSYS.
+Using `depends` might also be easier to compile QuoraX on Windows than using MSYS.
 Activate Windows Subsystem for Linux (WSL) with a distro (for example Ubuntu), install the apt build-essentials and follow the `depends` steps as depicted above.

 The produced binaries still link libc dynamically.
 If the binary is compiled on a current distribution, it might not run on an older distribution with an older installation of libc.
 Passing `-DBACKCOMPAT=ON` to cmake will make sure that the binary will run on systems having at least libc version 2.17.

-## Installing Sevabit from a package
+## Installing QuoraX from a package

 * Docker

         # Build using all available cores
-        docker build -t sevabit .
+        docker build -t quorax .

         # or build using a specific number of cores (reduce RAM requirement)
-        docker build --build-arg NPROC=1 -t sevabit .
+        docker build --build-arg NPROC=1 -t quorax .

         # either run in foreground
-        docker run -it -v /sevabit/chain:/root/.sevabit -v /sevabit/wallet:/wallet -p 22048:22048 sevabit
+        docker run -it -v /quorax/chain:/root/.quorax -v /quorax/wallet:/wallet -p 22048:22048 quorax

         # or in background
-        docker run -it -d -v /sevabit/chain:/root/.sevabit -v /sevabit/wallet:/wallet -p 22048:22048 sevabit
+        docker run -it -d -v /quorax/chain:/root/.quorax -v /quorax/wallet:/wallet -p 22048:22048 quorax

 * The build needs 3 GB space.
 * Wait one  hour or more

-## Running sevabitd
+## Running quoraxd

 The build places the binary in `bin/` sub-directory within the build directory from which cmake was invoked (repository root by default).
 To run in
 foreground:

-    ./bin/sevabitd
+    ./bin/quoraxd

-To list all available options, run `./bin/sevabitd --help`.
+To list all available options, run `./bin/quoraxd --help`.
 Options can be specified either on the command line or in a configuration file passed by the `--config-file` argument.
 To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name